microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 4. How do we address concurrency challenges in issuing an undo?
 5. How do we source the relevant data for each part of the computation?

+In the remainder of this document, we consider each of those questions in turn then propose a design.
+Finally, we consider some potential improvements a list some miscellaneous related thoughts.

 ## Undo Semantics

 ### Possible Semantics: Rewind vs. Retroactive vs. Patch